beckot/doc-creator/pwa/README.md

    - Textarea: Direct paste
    - File picker: Upload one or multiple `.md`/`.txt` files

-2. **Convert**
+2. **Choose output mode**
+   - **DOCX (default)**: Standard Word conversion path
+   - **Mermaid PNG**: Exports the first Mermaid diagram as a PNG; set the desired width (1–10,000px) and the height will adjust automatically

+3. **Convert / Export**
-   - Click "Convert to DOCX"
+   - Click the primary button (label adapts to the selected mode)
-   - Download appears with filename and size
+   - Download appears with filename, size, and (for PNG) pixel dimensions

-3. **Open in Word**
+4. **Open in Word or image viewer**
-   - Desktop: Double-click `.docx`
-   - Android: Open with Microsoft Word app
+   - DOCX: Desktop Word or Android Word app
-   - Verify styles, tables, diagrams render correctly
+   - PNG: Any image viewer or embed in docs/slides

 ## Architecture